cloudqubes/cloudqubes.github.io/_posts/2020-02-25-working-with-openstack-api.md

 Above is the endpoints listing in a DevStack installation, and could be different from that of a production deployment where each endpoint will have a dedicated port.

-The endpoint is the root URL of the service, and the complete URL for sending API requests could be formed by concatenating it with the path in [API specs][api_spec].
+The endpoint is the root URL of the service, and the URL for sending each API request could be formed by concatenating it with the relative path mentioned in [API specs][api_spec].

 # Keystone

 [Keystone], which impelements the authentication and service discvery, should be the first point of contact when working with OpenStack API.
 Keystone has two API versions; v2 and v3.
-It is recommended to use v3 version for all new deployments, since v2 would be [deprecated and may be dropped eventually][keystone_v2].
+It is recommended to use [v3 version] for all new deployments, since v2 would be [deprecated and may be dropped eventually][keystone_v2].

+## Authentication

 Keystone supports multiple authentication mechanisms such as username/password, LDAP, and OAuth.
 Saving other authentication methods to a later discussion, let's stick to username/password authentication.